lchen198/wypyplus/README.md

-# WyPyPlus: A personal wiki in 23 lines of code
+# 🍦WyPyPlus: A personal wiki in 23 lines of code

-WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 23 lines of code based on [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer in 2004 during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).
+🍦WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 23 lines of code based on [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer in 2004 during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).

 WyPyPlus is a journey to discover the essence of personal wiki and get rid of everything else.
 It tries to keep a minimal set of features and pack them in the tiniest space possible.